kutesir/us-visa-scheduler/us_visa_scheduler/README.md

 The `visa_rescheduler` is a bot for monitoring US VISA (usvisa-info.com) appointment available dates.
 It can automatically reschedule to the earliest date it finds on your behalf, and optionally notify you when that happens.

 This enhanced version adds real-time **Telegram alerts**, improved error handling with screenshots, and support for SendGrid and Pushover.
+It also includes built-in retry logic and cooldowns to handle site timeouts or bans without crashing.

 ---